benswift/benswift.github.io/_posts/2021-12-19-respectful-learning-memes.md

 these students' brilliance in meme-making (and some of them are _seriously_ good at it) to help all my students learn seems like a win.
 I can't wait to see what they come up with ☺

+**Note**: if you're using MS Teams for your class discussion, there's even a few settings relating to memes and gifs which you might want to make sure are enabled.

+{% include assets/picture.html file="images/posts/respectful-learning-memes/teams-meme-settings.png" alt="MS Teams meme settings" %}